Bed Bug Service Calls Tripled In Three Years

 Keeping Your Home (or oilfield housing) Free Of Bed Bugs

-If we really want to get technical, there are a lot of avenues outside of the oilfield industry where bed bugs can get into our homes such as laundromats, moving trucks and blankets, kids going off to summer camps, college students returning home, sleep overs, borrowed items, returned items, etc.
+If we really want to get technical, there are a lot of avenues outside of industrial and oilfield that need pest control.
+Other areas where bed bugs can get into our homes are laundromats, moving trucks and blankets, kids going off to summer camps, college students returning home, sleep overs, borrowed items, returned items, etc.

 As the presence of bed bugs increases in the community due to the oilfield, it can perpetuate within new social circles, new co-workers, new friends at school, and so on.
 And yes, you can pick one up from sitting on someone’s furniture that is infested with bed bugs.